 - The image should be vivid also.
 Make it a large image with bright colours.
 Ideally you want to feel as though you are in the image yourself.

 - The image should be detailed.
-Don’t just think of any milk or any dog, but a specific brand of milk or breed of dog.
+Don’t just think of any milk or any dog, but a specific brand of milk, a specific dog.

 - Usually the image that comes to mind first will be the easiest to remember latter, so trust you instincts.